astraw/stdeb/README.rst

   --remove-expanded-source-dir (-r)    remove the expanded source directory --ignore-install-requires (-i)       ignore the requirements from
+                                       requires.txt in the egg-info directory --extend-diff-ignore                 passthrough argument to the option of the same name in dpkg-source(1) - a regex specifying files which should be ignored
+                                       in the diff
-                                       requires.txt in the egg-info directory --no-backwards-compatibility         This option has no effect, is here for backwards compatibility, and may be
+  --no-backwards-compatibility         This option has no effect, is here for
+                                       backwards compatibility, and may be
                                        removed someday.